What is that Party Wall Act procedure, and how long does it take?

 So on average job you can expect:

-- Total time from issue of notice to receipt of Awards: 7 – 11 weeks (approx.)
+- Total time from issue of notices to service of Awards: 4 – 8 weeks, on average.

-Bear in mind that these are just indicative and can vary greatly depending on the complexity of the project, so it is always advised to consult a party wall surveyor as soon as possible.
+Bear in mind that these are just indicative and can vary greatly depending on the complexity of the project, and can run on for months, so it is always advised to consult a party wall surveyor as soon as possible.

 If you are planning a project and require a party wall surveyor, please contact us and we will be able to advise you how to proceed.NEED A PARTY WALL SURVEYOR?
 CONTACT US